mofizulislam0810/security-camera-client-site/README.md

 ## Available Features

-- Login User
-- Register User
-- Admin Dashboard
-- Admin can add product
+- Using firebase password authentication system.
+- Using Redux for state management.
-- Admin can delete product
+- Here has an admin panel.
+Admin can delete and add a light.